-2.9.8 Buffer Object State
+2.9.9 Buffer Object State

-The state required to support buffer objects consists of binding names for the array buffer, element buffer, pixel unpack buffer, and pixel pack buffer.
+The state required to support buffer objects consists of binding names for each of the buffer targets in table 2.9, and for each of the indexed buffer targets in section 2.9.1.
 Additionally, each vertex array has an associated binding so there is a buffer object binding for each of the vertex array, normal array, color array, index array, multiple texture coordinate arrays, edge flag array, secondary color array, fog coordinate array, and vertex attribute arrays.
 The initial values for all buffer object bindings is zero.